Your package holiday booking is with BRIGHTWATER HOLIDAYS, Eden Park House, Cupar, Fife, Scotland KY15 4HS. Telephone

 You must pay the balance in full as follows (unless otherwise stipulated):

 Ways to Pay - we accept payment by Visa, MasterCard, cheque or bank transfer for which no levy is charged by us.
 Your bank or credit card provider may charge an additional financial processing charge and we cannot be responsible for any such charges.
-Note: if you are paying from an overseas bank account, we will charge an additional £10 for overseas bank charges incurred by us).
+(Please note: If you are paying from an overseas bank account, we will charge an additional £10 for overseas bank charges incurred by us).
 A surcharge of 2.5% will be applied for card payments made with cards registered in countries outside the EEA and the USA.

 3. YOUR HOLIDAY PRICE